City College of New York: Early 19th century

-The City College of New York was founded as the Free Academy of the City of New York in 1847 by wealthy businessman and president of the Board of Education Townsend Harris.
+The City College of New York was established as the Free Academy of the City of New York in 1847 by Townsend Harris, a wealthy businessman and president of the Board of Education.
 A combination prep school, high school / secondary school and college, it would provide children of immigrants and the poor access to free higher education based on academic merit alone.
 It was one of the early public high schools in the United States.

 The Free Academy was the first of what would become a system of municipally supported colleges – the second, Hunter College, was founded as a women's institution in 1870; and the third, Brooklyn College, was established as a coeducational institution in 1930.
 In 1847, New York State Governor John Young had given permission to the state Board of Education to found the Free Academy, which was ratified in a statewide referendum.
 Founder Townsend Harris proclaimed, "Open the doors to all… Let the children of the rich and the poor take their seats together and know of no distinction save that of industry, good conduct and intellect."

 Horace Webster (1794–1871), a graduate of the United States Military Academy at West Point, was the first president of the Free Academy.
 At the Free Academy's formal opening on January 21, 1849, Webster said:

 The experiment is to be tried, whether the children of the people, the children of the whole people, can be educated; and whether an institution of the highest grade, can be successfully controlled by the popular will, not by the privileged few.